mrblog/dinesafely-api/README.md

 A Mysql instance is required with an empty database, default named `test_data`.
 The `test_data` database is reset with baseline test data before each test.
 The tests also use the Google Places API and therefore require a working Google API key.
-An Email service is not required for there tests.
+An Email service is not required for the tests.
 The tests do not actually send emails, but use the "log" mail driver.

 ### Google Places API